 We help our students to understand their place in a culturally diverse society and we give them opportunities to experience such diversity within the school community and outside.
 As a school, we are fortunate to benefit from a number of visitors who share both their language and culture with our students.
 Additionally, students are actively encouraged to share their faith and beliefs within the school.

-Our Religious Studies, Citizenship and PSHE curriculum provides a broad and balanced education on a range of faiths, religions and cultures; all students take RE as a GCSE and have the option to take Citizenship as a GCSE.
-Our RE curriculum provides students with the opportunity to celebrate and experience faiths and beliefs in a safe, well-organised environment, linked to the SMSC (Spiritual, Moral, Social and Cultural) curriculum.
+Our Ethics and PSHE curriculum provides a broad and balanced education on a range of faiths, religions and cultures.
+Our curriculum provides students with the opportunity to celebrate and experience faiths and beliefs in a safe, well-organised environment, linked to the SMSC (Spiritual, Moral, Social and Cultural) curriculum.

 Should you feel that the school is not meeting this requirement, please contact the school and raise your concerns with the Headteacher.
 Likewise, if you feel that anyone working at the school is undermining these values we would be grateful if you would report this to the Headteacher.